 Knowing when to prune your rose so that it displays flowers is as important as knowing how to prune the rose.

-Some rose varieties of rose display their flowers on the previous years growth so if you prune in Spring then you could be removing the developing flowers and the rose cannot bloom until the following year.
+Some rose varieties display their flowers on the previous year’s growth so if you prune in Spring then you could be removing the developing flowers and the rose cannot bloom until the following year.

 For rose varieties that flower just once in the year carry out the annual prune after the bush has finished flowering in the late summer.

-If you have hard pruned your roses in the Spring then you will have to wait to next year to see any flowers.
+If you have hard pruned your roses in the Spring then you will have to wait until next year to see any flowers.

 Key Takeaways:

-- Roses are heavy feeders so nutrient poor sandy or stony soils can be responsible for a lack of blooms.
-Prepare to soil with lots of compost, leaf mould and well rotted manure, add mulch every Spring and use a fertilizer to provide the rose with the nutrients for blooming.
+- Roses are heavy feeders so nutrient-poor sandy or stony soils can be responsible for a lack of blooms.
+Prepare to soil with lots of compost, leaf mold, and well-rotted manure, add mulch every Spring, and use fertilizer to provide the rose with the nutrients for blooming.

-- Aphids feed on the sap of developing rose buds which distorts the growth and blooms of your rose.
-The best way to deal with aphids is to check your roses for aphids frequently and remove them for the rose by hand or with water.
-Aphid numbers are controlled by insect predators such as lady bugs and birds so there are rarely a severe problem in most gardens.
+- Aphids feed on the sap of developing rose buds, distorting your rose’s growth and blooms.
+The best way to deal with aphids is to check your roses for aphids frequently and remove them from the rose by hand or with water.
+Aphid numbers are controlled by insect predators such as ladybugs and birds, so most gardens rarely have a severe problem.

 - Sunlight is positively correlated with the number of blooms a rose displays with roses preferring full sun (at least 6 hours per day).
 Transplant roses that are in the shade to sunnier locations or cut back overhanging tree limbs that are casting shade to ensure your rose displays flowers in the Spring and Summer.

-- Prune your rose annually to keep the rose in good health so that it blooms.
+- Prune your rose annually to keep it in good health so it blooms.
 Regular deadheading can encourage more blooms in repeat flowering varieties.